jbclements/Granite-Mon-Website/all-years.markdown

 of what the swim looks like.
 This was the first year with a bunch of people;
 It may have been the year that it got the Long Island Challenge title.
-Also, after the problems of the prior year, this running of the challenge featured a more organized ChaseBoats group, with one boat for each swimmer.
+Also, after the problems of the prior year, this running of the challenge featured a more organized chase boats group, with one boat for each swimmer.

 These pictures were all taken by Mary McHenry, and I hope she doesn't mind.
-(Mary?)

 ![alt text](images/1997/Pre.jpg)